Heroes for Hope

 Heroes for Hope featured some memorable artist/writer and penciler/inker pairings, including Stan Lee and John Buscema; Stephen King and Bernie Wrightson; Moore and Richard Corben; Harlan Ellison, Frank Miller, and Bill Sienkiewicz; Mike Baron and Steve Rude, Howard Chaykin inked by Walt Simonson; and John Byrne and Terry Austin reuniting on the X-Men.

-Speakeasy magazine reported in April 1986 that Heroes for Hope had raised $150,000 for the American Friends Service Committee.
+Speakeasy magazine reported in April 1986 that Heroes for Hope raised $150,000 for the American Friends Service Committee.

 Publication history

 Heroes for Hope came about in response to the devastating 1983–85 famine in Ethiopia.
-The concept was in the spirit of contemporaneous musical fund-raisers like Band Aid's "Do They Know It's Christmas?", USA for Africa's "We Are the World", and the Live Aid concerts.
+The concept was inspired by the benefit comics Marvel Comics had done to help employees with health problems and by contemporaneous musical fund-raisers like Band Aid's "Do They Know It's Christmas?" and USA for Africa's "We Are the World".
 Then-Marvel Comics editor-in-chief Jim Shooter described the genesis of the project this way:

-In addition to the contributors donating their work for the project, so did logo designer Janet Jackson and Marvel's production staff; while Curtis Circulation Company and all the direct market distributors and comics specialty shops donated their profits.
+Starlin and Wrightson spent two days telephoning to recruit the artists, prioritizing top names in the comics field and people who had never drawn the X-Men before.
+Though Claremont recruited most of the writers who worked on Heroes for Hope, Stephen King was recruited by Wrightson.
+In addition to the contributors donating their work for the project, so did logo designer Janet Jackson and Marvel's production staff, while Curtis Circulation Company and all the direct market distributors and comics specialty shops donated their profits.

+Ann Nocenti (the editor of both the regular X-Men series and Heroes for Hope), Claremont, Wrightson, and Starlin brainstormed story ideas together, and then Claremont spent several weeks constructing a plot from these ideas.
+Shooter then made some suggestions to give the story what he called "greater focus".

+The George R. R. Martin/Herb Trimpe segment of the comic was planned to pair Trimpe with one of his favorite inkers, John Severin, but the segment was ultimately inked by Sal Buscema instead.

+Though Heroes for Hope was produced to address the East African famine, Shooter pointed out that the story is only peripherally related to the famine: "The theme of the story is more about what one person, or a few people, can do to help the world.
+I think it will certainly inspire people to realize that one person or a few people can make a difference.
+I think if a person reads this book, he might be motivated to do something else for the benefit of East African relief programs or some other charitable work."